MahidharMannuru5/AttNbkrist/README.md

 # AttNbkrist - A Guided Learning Environment

 AttNbkrist is a website designed to provide a guided environment for students.
-It offers a range of features including Blog system, group and individual chat systems, custom features to check attendance and mid marks, and now, an upcoming feature of a custom mental health ML model.
+It offers a range of features including Blog system, group , individual chat systems and OneonOne Video calls, custom features to check attendance and mid marks, and now, an upcoming feature of a custom mental health ML model.

 ## Table of Contents